sidemash/utilitaire-js/README.md

 // because array2 = Array(1, 2, 3).map(i => Array(i, i))
 // array1 == Array(1, 2, 3).map(i => Array(i, i)).flatten
 ```
-We then have the nomenclature "FlatMap means map and then flatten"
+We then have the nomenclature **FlatMap means map and then flatten**
-The same pattern goes for Set, List, and Future
+The same pattern goes for Set, List, and Future and we could define `flatMap` such as
 ```typescript
 // Set(1).flatMap(i => Set(i + 1))          // Return Set(2)
 // List(1).flatMap(i => List(i + 1))        // Return List(2)